-Some key elements of the labeling guidelines include the following:
+Key elements of labeling guidelines include the following:

-1. If the GE content is not more than three percent, labeling is not required, "provided that this presence is adventitious or technically unavoidable."

-2. For single ingredient foods, the words "genetically modified (name of the ingredient)" must appear in the main display panel.
+- 1. If the GE content is not more than three percent, labeling is not required, "provided that this presence is adventitious or technically unavoidable." - 2.
+For single ingredient foods, the words "genetically modified (name of the ingredient)" must

-3. For multi-ingredient foods, the words "produced from genetically modified (name of the ingredient)" should appear in list of ingredients and "contains genetically modified ingredient" must be stated on the main display panel.

-4. Highly refined foods, defined as those where processing has removed all novel DNA and protein, are exempt from the labeling requirement. (e.g.: vegetable oils, corn syrup, acidic foods, and salty foods).

-5. Meat from animals fed with GE grains do NOT need to be labeled.

-6. Only GE crops that have been approved by the National Biosafety Board Malaysia can be used for foods and food ingredients.

-7. Labeling of 'GMO Free' and 'Non-GMO' is not permitted.
+- appear in the main display panel. - 3.
+For multi-ingredient foods, the words "produced from genetically modified (name of the ingredient)" should appear in list of ingredients and "contains genetically modified ingredient" must be stated on the main display panel. - 4.
+Highly refined foods, defined as those where processing has removed all novel DNA and protein, and are exempt from the labeling requirement. (e.g.: vegetable oils, corn syrup, acidic foods, and salty foods). - 5.
+Meat from animals fed with GE grains does NOT need to be labeled. - 6.
+Only GE crops that have been approved by the National Biosafety Board Malaysia can be used for foods and food ingredients. - 7.
+Labeling of 'GMO Free' and 'Non-GMO' is not permitted.

-More information on Malaysian's Food Regulations 1985 is available at the Ministry of Health's website: http://fsis2.moh.gov.my/fosimv2/HOM/frmHOMFARSec.aspx?id=21
+More information on Malaysian's Food Regulations 1985 is available at the Ministry of Health's website: http://fsq.moh.gov.my/fsq/ms/food-regulations-1985-2/